eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/domainparticipant.rst

 The ``<participant>`` element has two child elements: ``<domain_id>`` and ``<rtps>``.
 All the |DomainParticipant| configuration options belong to the ``<rtps>`` element, except for the DDS |DomainId| which is define by the ``<domain_id>`` element.
-The  attribute will be the name that the ``Domain`` will associate to the profile to load it as shown in :ref:`loadingapplyingprofiles`.
 Attribute ``profile_name`` is the name under which the ``<participant>`` profile is registered in the DDS Domain, so that it can be loaded later by a |DomainParticipant|, as shown in :ref:`loadingapplyingprofiles`.
 Below a list with the configuration XML elements is presented: